Published by Blue Grid Media • Updated for 2026 • 14 min read

 Step 5: Review and adjust monthly

-After 30 days you'll have real data — actual CPL, actual answer rate, actual booking rate.
+After 30 days you'll have real data: actual CPL, actual answer rate, actual booking rate.
 Recalculate your cost per booked job.
 If the economics are working, scale the budget.
 If they're not, find the operational leak before increasing spend.
+Throwing more money at a leaky funnel doesn't fix the leak.

 LSA vs. Google Ads: Cost Comparison

-The question isn't which one is cheaper — it's which one is cheaper per booked job for your specific situation.
+We hear this one constantly: "Should I do LSA or Google Ads?"
+The question isn't which one is cheaper.
+It's which one is cheaper per booked job for your specific situation.
 These two channels work differently and serve different parts of the customer decision process.

 | Factor | Google LSA | Google Search Ads |